To give your child the best learning outcomes, you need to understand how they learn. From there, you can provide them with the support they need.

 Two tips for helping your solitary learner study:

-- When working on projects, give her time to independently think through it before coming back to working with a group.
+2. When working on projects, give her time to independently think through it before coming back to working with a group.

 Teaching Styles

+Some teachers use teaching styles that may not be effective for your student.
+It’s important to be aware of the teacher’s style, so that you can understand how you might need to help your child adapt.
 Ideally, the teacher will use a combination of teaching styles for the most effective approach.
-This combination allows the teacher to reach all of their students and to help all of them learn best.
+This combination allows the teacher to reach all of his/her students and to help all of them learn best.
 This style also allows students to learn content in a variety of ways.

-- The facilitator style.
+2. The facilitator style.
 This style is known as an activity-based style.
 Teachers who use this style allows students to explore concepts and learn on their own.
 Teachers typically increase peer to teacher learning.
 This increase allows teachers to ask students questions as they learn.
 Then, teachers can provide students with additional information and guidance as needed.
 These types of activities allow students to develop problem-solving skills.
 When teachers are facilitators, they need to continue to interact with the students as they explore the content for themselves.
-This factor is easier to do in some rooms than in others, so the room’s layout should be important.
+This factor is easier to do in some rooms than in others, so the room’s layout is important.

-- The hybrid style.
-The hybrid or blended style blends the teacher’s personality with the needs of the students.
+5. The hybrid style.
+The hybrid or blended style mixes the teacher’s personality with the needs of the students.
 The teacher’s interests and preferences are often involved in this style of teaching.
 It also includes curriculum-based methods.
 This style helps teachers meet every student’s needs, which can lead to a deeper understanding of the topic for each one.
 Concerns about the hybrid style are that it can weaken a learning process because the teacher tries to be too many things to all students.